fronell/dotvim/README.md

 ## Windows

-Install git and run windows_setup.bat.
-If you want to do the install manually, here are the steps:
+The steps below will blow away any existing VIM configuration.
+Install git and perform the following steps from an Administrator command prompt:

     cd %UserProfile%
     rmdir vimfiles /S /Q